Why Triple C?

 What are your theme weeks?

-2021 Theme Week calendar will be coming soon!
-Campers can choose to dress up on Wednesdays based on the weeks theme!
+Check out our Theme Week Calendar!
+Dress Up on Wednesdays based on the weeks theme!
 It’s so much fun…GO FOR IT!

 How old are the campers when they get to go on the zip line?

 Rising 4th graders and older.
-Explorer campers (4th-6th grades) must sign up for the Challenge Course group to go on the zip line and Teen Scene (7th-9th grades) campers can choose to climb and zip when it is offered on Friday afternoons.
+Explorer campers (4th-6th grades) must sign up for the Challenge Course group to go on the zip line.
+Teen Scene (7th-9th grades) and Edge (10th-11th grades) campers can choose to climb and zip when it is offered on Friday afternoons.

 Who is the camp nurse?

 What happens on the bus?

 Camp starts when campers get on the bus.
 We have one to two trained bus captains in addition to the CDL driver.
 We sing songs, safely play games and have so much fun on the short ride to camp.
-Once campers arrive, they regularly make a presentation to the entire camp about the song, cheer, or activity they did on the bus.
-The bus is AWESOME!

 Do you have a list of the camp songs?